-In 2017 the Federal Government committed to a Phase 1 $24m investment into Ports North Leaseholds to enhance and modernise the three shipyards within the Cairns Marine Precinct.
-In 2020, the State Government committed $28m for increased wharf capacity as well as $2m for the detailed business case to inform a step-change within the precinct.
-Significantly, in the lead-up to the 2022 election, Federal ALP announced $150m towards the CMP, which was subsequently matched by the State Government.
+In 2017 the Federal Government committed to a Phase 1 $24m investment into Ports North Leaseholds to enhance and modernise the three shipyards within the CMP.
+In 2020, the State Government committed $28m for increased wharf capacity as well as $2m for the CMP Expansion Detailed Business Case to inform a step-change within the precinct.
+Significantly, the Federal Government committed $150m to the CMP in its October 2022 Federal Budget, which is also to be matched by the State Government..

-The CMP is the first of four new Regional Maintenance Centres (RMCs) for the RAN as part of Plan Galileo.
-The RMC North-East provides a national naval sustainment and maintenance hub, enabling the CMP to build on its present commitments of servicing vessels from HMAS Cairns, Darwin, the United States, and the Pacific Islands.
+The new Regional Maintenance Centre (RMC) North-East for the RAN under Plan Galileo is part of the CMP.
+RMC North-East provides a national naval sustainment and maintenance hub, enabling the CMP to build on its present capacity and commitments of servicing vessels from HMAS Cairns, Darwin, the United States, and the Pacific Islands.

-The State Government business case (released January 2022) highlights that one in six vessels in Australia over 15m – and four in five NQ registered vessels – are serviced in Cairns.
+The State Government’s CMP Expansion Detailed Business Case (released January 2022) highlights that one in six vessels in Australia over 15m – and four in five NQ registered vessels – are serviced in Cairns.
 The business case also highlights the existing shipyards are at or near capacity and that future demand will not be met with current capabilities.

 To ensure further growth and job creation in the region, to attract greater private investment, and to enable Defence to achieve its strategic goals, the following commitments for the CMP are needed to facilitate a transformation in the overall capacity and capability of the precinct:

-A commitment of $24m across two years for stage two capacity increases within the three existing shipyards.
+A commitment of $24m for stage two capacity increases within the three existing shipyards.

 A commitment from Defence to provide additional vessels in Cairns and long-term continuous maintenance and sustainment programmes.

-- That the Federal and State Governments deliver on their commitment to provide $300m towards the Common User Facility as outlined in the Cairns Marine Precinct expansion project business case.
+That the Federal and State Governments work together to deliver the Common User Facility as outlined in the Cairns Marine Precinct Expansion Detailed Business Case.

-- Defence investment in HMAS Cairns, including a commitment to base and sustain additional vessels in Cairns.
+Defence commits to basing and sustaining additional vessels in Cairns.